-During 2016, certain foreign stock holdings valued at \$18 have been transferred from Level 2 to Level 1 (\$412 were transferred from Level 1 to Level 2 at December 31, 2015) based on the Company's ability to utilize observable, quoted prices in active markets.
-Level 2 assets include those assets where fair value is not available from normal market pricing sources and where the Company does not have visibility through to the underlying assets.
+During 2017, certain foreign stock holdings valued at \$629 have been transferred from Level 1 to Level 2 (\$18 were transferred from Level 2 to Level 1 at December 31, 2016) primarily based on the Company utilizing inputs in addition to quoted prices in active markets for certain foreign stock holdings at year end.
+Level 2 assets include those assets where fair value is not available from normal market pricing sources, where inputs are utilized in addition to quoted prices in active markets and where the Company does not have visibility through to the underlying assets.

-As at December 31, 2016, \$6,726 (\$5,925 at December 31, 2015) of the segregated funds were invested in funds managed by related parties Investors Group and Mackenzie Investments, members of the Power Financial group of companies (note 25).
+As at December 31, 2017, \$8,521 (\$6,726 at December 31, 2016) of the segregated funds were invested in funds managed by related parties Investors Group and Mackenzie Investments, members of the Power Financial group of companies (note 26).